-For the next two years, the department is temporarily housed in several locations due to an exciting and welcomed \$13 million renovation of the Allied Health Building.
-Nursing is located in the EJ Brown Building with two skills labs and associated computer lab.
-The biological sciences and forensic science technology programs are located in the Agriculture Science Building.
-This six lab and greenhouse facility houses state-of-the-art equipment and instrumentation, models and application software for teaching and learning, as well as for independent study and research.
-The online health information technology and coding and reimbursement specialist curricula are, of course, located "online."
+For the next two years, the department is temporarily housed in a new location due to an exciting and welcomed \$18 million renovation of the Allied Health Building.
+The biological science and forensic science technology programs are located in the Agriculture Science Building.
+This six-lab and greenhouse facility houses state-of-the-art equipment and instrumentation, models and application software for teaching and learning, as well as for independent study and research.
+The online health information technology and coding and reimbursement specialist curricula are located online.

-Explore the information describing the different curricular offerings and courses of the Department below.
+Explore the information describing the different curricular offerings and courses of the department below.

-- Biological Science (AAS)
+Biological Science (AAS)

-- ▲ Coding & Reimbursement Specialist (Certificate)
+Coding & Reimbursement Specialist (Certificate)

-- Forensic Science Technology (BS)
+Forensic Science Technology (BS)

-- Health Information Technology (AAS)
+Health Information Technology (AAS)

-- Nursing (AAS)